maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This program will print "Hello" to the user's console, as the second print statement, on line 120, will be skipped over by the branch on line 110.

+#### Variations:

+Univac 1100 BASIC allowed you to specify the target as an offset rather than an absolute number.
+For instance, `GO TO *5` would branch to the line five down from the current location, while `GO TO *-3` would branch backward 3 lines.
+The idea was to make the targets independent of the numbers, so the line numbers could change with no requirement to update the branches.
+The GRASS language had a similar feature, `SKIP`.
+Neither is supported in RetroBASIC.

 #### See also:

 * `LABEL`